forecastrhq/forecastr-code-challenge/README.md

 - [Apollo GraphQL](https://www.apollographql.com/)
 - [Prisma](https://www.prisma.io/)

-Feel free to add any other library that will help you achieve your goal.
+Feel free to add any other libraries that will help you achieve your goal.

 Always remember to check the package.json file for extra scripts and libraries.